Sound Ideas for Clean Water

 If you’re not using fertilizer on your lawn, you’re already doing the best thing you can do to keep our waters clean!
 If you are using fertilizer and would like to stop while keeping your lawn looking good, try these techniques:

-• If you are going to use fertilizer, use low amounts and slow-release fertilizer: Find more information on selecting your fertilizer and calculating the best amount here.
+- Use low amounts and slow-release alternatives: Find more information on selecting your fertilizer and calculating the best amount here.

-• Time it right – only fertilize around Memorial Day or Labor Day: If you are going to use fertilizer, the key is to apply it when grass will be able to absorb it most to decrease the amount of fertilizer that remains on the ground and leeches into groundwater or is swept away by stormwater.
-Turfgrass becomes dormant when it is too hot and when soil temperatures drop under 55 degrees F, so the ideal time to fertilize is in mid to late April after the ground has warmed but before summer temperatures increase.
+- Time it right – only fertilize around Memorial Day or Labor Day: If you are going to use fertilizer, the key is to apply it when grass will be able to absorb it most to decrease the amount of fertilizer that remains on the ground and leeches into groundwater or is swept away by stormwater.
+Turfgrass becomes dormant when it is too hot and when soil temperatures drop under 55 degrees Fahrenheit, so the ideal time to fertilize is between mid-April to May after the ground has warmed but before summer temperatures increase.
 If fertilizing in the fall, especially if using slow-release fertilizers, early September is usually best.
 Be sure to check whether your state or county has timing restrictions too!

 For more information on fertilizer best practices, read this report from UConn.